aluffyy/Hashi/README.md

 ## Hashi: Building Bridge between connections.

 **Hashi** is a full-fledged social media app built with Flutter, designed to foster connections and create a vibrant online community.
 We're in active development, constantly striving to improve the user experience.
-We warmly welcome contributions from talented developers who share our vision!
+I warmly welcome contributions from talented developers!

 **Features (Current and Planned):**